gardener/terraformer/README.md

 ### Pod E2E tests

 The Pod E2E tests can be executed via `make test-e2e`.
-This will run e2e tests against a terraformer Pod.
+This will run e2e tests against a terraformer Pod with the AWS plugin installed.
 It uses an existing cluster (given by the `KUBECONFIG` env var) and deploys a terraformer `apply` Pod, that will create some lightweight resource (ec2 keypair) on AWS.
 The test validates, that the resource was created on AWS using the AWS go-sdk and that the state ConfigMap has been updated accordingly.
 After that, the test deploys a terraformer `destroy` Pod and validates again the changes on AWS and the state ConfigMap.